 Gary Hilderbrand FASLA FAAR

-Gary Hilderbrand is a Founding Principal of Reed Hilderbrand.
+Gary Hilderbrand is a Founding Principal and Partner of Reed Hilderbrand.
 A committed practitioner, teacher, critic, and writer, Gary is Professor in Practice at the Harvard Graduate School of Design, where he has taught since 1990.
 His honors include Harvard University’s Charles Eliot Traveling Fellowship, the Rome Prize in Landscape Architecture, the Architectural League’s Emerging Voices Award with Douglas Reed, and the 2013 ASLA Firm of the Year award.
+DesignIntelligence named Hilderbrand one its “25 Most Admired Educators” of 2016.

 Through three widely acclaimed books and two dozen essays, Hilderbrand has helped to position landscape architecture’s role in reconciling intellectual and cultural traditions with contemporary forces of urbanization and change.
 His essays have been featured in Landscape Architecture, Topos, Harvard Design Magazine, Architecture Boston, Clark Art Journal, Arnoldia, New England Journal of Garden History, and Land Forum.